earthlab/earthlab.github.io/_drafts/course-materials/setup-r-rstudio/2016-12-08-setup-02-packages.md

 # Learning Objectives
 At the end of this activity, you will:

-* Know how to install a pacakge for `R` using `Rstudio`.
+* Know how to install an `R` package using `Rstudio`.
 * Be able to explain what a package is in `R`.

 </div>

 ## What is a Package?

-A package, in `R` is a bundle of pre-build functionality.
-Think of it like a tool box.
+A package, in `R` is a bundle of pre-built functionality.
+Think of it like a toolbox.
 Except for the tools, may do things like calculate a mathamatical function e.g. `sum` or create a plot.

 ## Install a Package

-In `R` we install packages using the `install.packages()` function.
+In `R` we install packages using the `install.packages("packageNameHere")` function.
 Let's get rmarkdown and knitr installed so we can use them in our exercises.
-In the R console within Rstudio, use the code below to install both packages individually.
+In the `R` console within `Rstudio`, use the code below to install packages individually.

 ```r